-TGax Editor: Insert the following new subclause after 9.4.2.14 (Power Capability element):
+TGax Editor: Insert the following new subclause after 9.4.2.14 (Power Capability element) and dd the element ID in Table 9-94:

 9.4.2.14a UL MU Power Capability element

 The UL MU Power Capability element specifies the relative maximum transmit powers with which a STA is capable of transmitting an HE TB PPDU per MCS in the current channel when using RU size greater than or equal to 242 tones.
 The format of the UL MU Power Capability element is shown in Figure 9-172a (UL MU Power Capability element format).